-An explicit quantitative assessment by strategic or reputational risks is difficult, because they have mostly a quantitative impact in one or more other risk modules.
-Therefore, the assessment of strategic risks and reputational risks is made in the course of the annual risk assessment via assessment matrix.
+An explicit quantitative assessment by strategic or reputational risks is difficult because they have mostly a quantitative impact in one or more other risk modules.
+Therefore, the assessment of strategic risks and reputational risks is made during the annual risk assessment via assessment matrix.
 These are non-material risks.

-The Asset Liability Management is assessed in the course of stress tests (cf. section C.2.5).
+The Asset Liability Management is assessed during stress tests (cf. section C.2.5).
 The results show that Medlife also has sufficient own funds in extreme scenarios on the financial market.